West Buffalo Township, Union County, Pennsylvania

 West Buffalo Township is a township in Union County, Pennsylvania, United States.
 The population was 2,820 at the 2020 census.

 History

+West Buffalo Township is a second class township in Union County, Pennsylvania.
+It was created from Buffalo Township, Northumberland County in August 1792.
+That same summer, Elias Youngman founded the town of Mifflinburg.
+Youngman also became the first supervisor of West Buffalo Township.
+Circa 1795, George Rote (Roth/Rhoads) founded the town of Greenville adjacent to Mifflinburg.
+The division line was Third Street.
+These towns were part of West Buffalo Township, Northumberland County from 1792 until 1813, when Union County was created on March 22, and Mifflinburg was established as the county seat.
+In 1827, the Borough of Mifflinburg was incorporated and ceased to be a part of West Buffalo Township.

-The Hayes Bridge was added to the National Register of Historic Places in 1980.
+The township is situated within the heart of the historic Buffalo Valley, created by the north and southwest branches of Buffalo Creek.
+The Hayes Bridge, spanning the southwest branch of Buffalo Creek and named for local landowner, Robert Hayes, was added to the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the township has a total area of 38.0 square miles (98.4 km^{2}), of which 38.0 square miles (98.4 km^{2}) is land and 0.03% is water.

 West Buffalo Township is bordered by Lycoming County to the north, White Deer and Buffalo Townships to the east, Mifflinburg and Limestone Township to the south and Lewis Township to the west.